Battle of Imphal: Japanese offensive planning

 All of Mutaguchi's divisional commanders disagreed with the plan to some extent.
 Sato distrusted Mutaguchi's motives, and Yanagida openly derided his abrasive superior as a "blockhead."
 Yamauchi was already very ill and fatalistic.
 Their main reservations concerned supply.
 Mutaguchi had assumed that success would be achieved within three weeks, but adequate supplies after that period could be obtained only if the Japanese captured Allied supply dumps, as the monsoon rains, which usually descended from about the middle of May, would make the supply routes from the Chindwin almost impossible to traverse.
 Gambles such as Mutaguchi was making had worked in the past, but could no longer be relied upon, given nearly total Allied air superiority in the area and the improvement in morale and training of British and Indian troops.
 Mutaguchi proposed to use "Genghis Khan" rations, driving herds of buffalo and cattle rounded up throughout northern Burma across the Chindwin as meat rations on the hoof.
 However, most of these beasts died from lack of forage and their meat rotted many miles from the troops they were intended to supply.

 There were other weaknesses in the plan, which were revealed as the campaign progressed.
 The Japanese assumed that the British would be unable to use tanks on the steep jungle-covered hills around Imphal.
 For ease of movement and supply, the Japanese left behind most of their field artillery, their chief anti-tank weapon.
 As a result, their troops would have little protection against tanks.

 Based on his experiences in the campaigns in Malaya and Singapore and in the Japanese conquest of Burma in early 1942, Mutaguchi dismissed British and Indian troops as inherently inferior.
 The troops he had met on those occasions had generally been inadequately trained and led.
-The Allies had by now largely overcome the administrative and organisational problems which had crippled their early efforts in Burma, and their troops were far better trained and motivated.
+The Allies, under general William Slim, had by now largely overcome the administrative and organisational problems which had crippled their early efforts in Burma, and their troops were far better trained and motivated.

 Allied defensive arrangements

-Imphal was held by the IV Corps, commanded by Lieutenant General Geoffry Scoones.
-The corps was in turn part of the Fourteenth Army under Lieutenant General William Slim.
-Because the Allies were planning to take the offensive themselves, the corps' units were thrown forward almost to the Chindwin River and widely separated, and were therefore vulnerable to being isolated and surrounded.
+Imphal was held by the IV Corps (Lieutenant General Geoffry Scoones) part of the Fourteenth Army (Lieutenant-General William Slim).
+Because the Allies were planning to take the offensive, the corps was thrown forward almost to the Chindwin River and widely separated, vulnerable to being isolated and surrounded.